 Finding My Sleep Pattern and Experiencing a Restorative Sleep

-Back when I was combatting pain with prescription pain pills, I either slept all the time or not at all.
-There was no in between.
+When I was combatting pain with prescription pain pills, I either slept all the time or not at all.
+There was no in-between.
 There were times when I would only sleep for 20-minute intervals for days at a time.

-Soon after detoxing from all of my prescriptions I discovered my body's sleep pattern.
-Without taking any prescription or over the counter meds, I began sleeping 6-8 hours at a time.
+Soon after detoxing from all of my prescriptions, I discovered my body's sleep pattern.
+Without taking any medication or over-the-counter meds, I began sleeping 6-8 hours at a time.
 This was an improvement considering I used to be lucky to get 4-6 hours on a good night.

 For the most part, MMJ has made it possible to sleep during hours that are considered normal sleeping hours.
 I still experience a few sleepless nights each month; however, I never go without sleep.
-Even if I am unable to sleep during the night I will eventually fall asleep and experience the same level of sleep that I do the rest of the month.
+Even if I am unable to sleep during the night, I will eventually fall asleep and experience the same level of sleep that I do the rest of the month.